zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

 case is to verify that they are correctly set-up, if included in the zone.

-If an CDS record is included in the zone, the corresponding CDNSKEY record should also be included ([RFC 7344][RFC 7344, section 4], section 4).
+If a CDS record is included in the zone, the corresponding CDNSKEY record should also be included ([RFC 7344][RFC 7344, section 4], section 4).